Aravindhakumar-M/Greenguard/DC Motor Controller/README.md

 `/Revolute4_velocity_controller/command (for Motor 4)`

 ## Acknowledgments
 This script uses ROS and RPi.GPIO for controlling motors with PWM signals.
 Credit to the creators of ROS and RPi.GPIO library.
-We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.
+Extending gratitude to Anya Robotics Pvt Ltd for their valuable contributions and support.